a1-digital-international/exoscale-deployment-guides/f5xc-sites/f5xc-site-sks.md

 ### 2. Prepare Kubernetes cluster configuration

-Using ```kubectl```, we first of all have to add [Longhorn](https://rancher.com/products/longhorn/) as a storage provider and set it as the default storage class, since this is mandatory for Volterra:
+Using ```kubectl```, we first of all have to add [Longhorn](https://rancher.com/products/longhorn/) as a storage provider and set it as the default storage class, since this is mandatory for F5XC:

 ```
 kubectl apply -f https://raw.githubusercontent.com/longhorn/longhorn/master/deploy/longhorn.yaml